-New U.S. troops continued to arrive in country during December, mostly from the 101st Airborne Division (Airmobile).
-The 3rd Brigade arrived at Bien Hoa on Dec.
-8, the command group on Dec.
-13, and the 2nd Brigade came five days later to complete the huge airlift from Ft.
-Campbell by giant C141 Starlifters.
+New U.S. troops continued to arrive in country during December, mostly from the 101st Airborne Division.
+The 3rd Brigade arrived at Bien Hoa on December 8; the command group on December 13; and the 2nd Brigade came five days later to complete the huge airlift from Fort Campbell by giant C141 Starlifters.

-Just before Christmas, U.S. troop strength increased to more than that of the Korean War.
+Just before Christmas the 11th Light Infantry Brigade completed its movement from Schofield Barracks, Hawaii, to join the Americal Division at Chu Lai.
+The 11th brought the total U.S. troop strength to more than that of the Korean War.

-The Communists again showed their disdain for truces by violating both the Christmas and New Year's truce periods.
-The Christmas truce was marred by 40 major incidents and the New Year's by 63 major and 107 minor incidents.
+The Communists again showed their disdain for truces by violating both the Christmas and New Years truce periods.
+The Christmas truce was marred by 40 major incidents and the New Years by 63 major and 107 minor incidents.